-Rebuilt truck differentials are not that different to rebuilt differentials in other vehicles.
-In fact, historically, many differentials were used on both light duty trucks and passenger cars.
-The differences that existed (if any) were usually related to the gear ratio in that passenger vehicles typically ran the engine at lower rpm at at highway speeds whereas truck differentials would provide more low end torque but with lower top speeds.
+Rebuilt truck differentials are not that different from rebuilt differentials in other vehicles.
+In fact, historically, many differentials were used on both light-duty trucks and passenger cars.
+The differences that existed (if any) were usually related to the gear ratio in that passenger vehicles typically ran the engine at lower rpm at highway speeds whereas truck differentials would provide more low-end torque but with lower top speeds.

 Truck differentials also came in a large variety and in many cases were options on new vehicles.
 These included clutch-type locking differentials, hydraulic locking differentials, in addition to standard/single-pull differentials.

 Rebuilding truck differentials is a specialty of Houston Rebuilt Axles.
 In fact, it’s our most common service.
 As specialists, we are fully equipped to rebuild truck differentials, whether light-duty, heavy-duty or dually-equipped vehicles.
 We also work on all the major American brands including GM/Chevrolet Truck Differentials, Dodge/Chrysler Truck Differentials and Ford Truck Differentials.